There are many more things to do in Johannesburg than you’d imagine.

 There are nine national botanical gardens in South Africa, and Walter Sisulu is one of them.
 It’s the perfect place to visit if you feel like immersing yourself in nature without having to leave the city.
 It’s highlights certainly are the Witpoortjie Waterfall and the views of red-rock cliffs.
 There even is a Birds and Butterfly Garden (black eagles are known to nest in the park1!) and a Fern Trail, and a Children’s Garden too.

-GOOD TO KNOW: If you are in town with your kids in tow, one of the most fun things to do in Johannesburg is visiting Gold Reef City.
+GOOD TO KNOW: If you are in town with your kids in tow, you may want to visit Gold Reef City.
 Boasting accurate reproductions of the times of the gold rush, fun rides, rollercoasters, a trampoline park, and historical exhibits, it is a fun place for the entire family.

 Visit Lindfield Victorian House Museum